Gao Wei-jie

-Gao Wei-jie (高偉傑 (Gāo Wěijié); born on 24 June 1997) is a Taiwanese professional footballer who plays as a midfielder for the Chinese Taipei national team.
+Gao Wei-jie (高偉傑 (Gāo Wěijié); born on 24 June 1997) is a Taiwanese professional footballer who plays as a midfielder for Taiwan Football Premier League club Taiwan Power Company, and the Chinese Taipei national team.

 He debuted internationally on 3 June 2021 in a World Cup qualifying match against Nepal in a 2–0 defeat.

 On 7 June 2021, Gao scored his first goal for Chinese Taipei against Australia in a 5–1 defeat.